The goal of our Pediatric Nephrology Fellowship Program is to train postdoctoral fellows for careers in academic

 - Is designed to ensure the competence of the trainee in the clinical diagnosis and management of disorders of the kidney, urologic system, hypertension, renal replacement therapy, and fluid and electrolyte disorders in neonates, infants, children, and young adults.

 Our training program is funded in part by the National Institutes of Health (NIH), with five individual NIH grants, a shared NIH training grant, and participation in the George M. O'Brien Kidney Research Core Center.

 During the first year of training, fellows are given their own research project.
 Once the first project has been completed, more challenging research projects are assigned during the second or third year of training.
 Most of our fellows do laboratory research and complete a clinical project during their training.
-Fellows involved in a pure clinical research track are expected to obtain a Master’s Degree in Clinical Sciences, which is offered at our institution.
+Fellows involved in a pure clinical research track are expected to obtain a Master of Clinical Sciences, which is offered at our institution.

 Two of our fellows have won the research award by the American Society of Pediatric Nephrology.